SanderVocke/qoverage/README.md

 ## Using qoverage from a container

 If your system has a pre-6.5 Qt6, you can just run Qoverage from a container which has the correct Qt6 version.
+The official image is [sandervocke/qoverage](https://hub.docker.com/r/sandervocke/qoverage).
 Alternatively, you can pass a containerized command as the QMLDOM env variable such that qoverage will run the `qmldom` tool in a container.